openlexington/treatment-directory/README.md

 Social worker ends up doing a lot of work she wouldn't get paid for because she wanted to do it and knew if she didn't do it, it wouldn't get done.

 Department of Aging and Developmental Disabilities would be the people who would enter resource information initially.
 Different development districts have their own resource directories.
 [Bluegrass Area Development District](http://bgadd.org/)

+What makes a good development district?
+They call you back.
+They sound excited to talk to you on the phone.
+They keep their information up to date.